 Advice for Purchasers

-As a purchaser, there are good reasons to ensure you have enough information prior to purchase about the existence of approvals and how planning constraints might affect a property, as:
+As a purchaser, there are good reasons to ensure you have enough information prior to purchase about the existence of building or planning approvals, and how planning constraints might affect a property, as:

-- obtaining an approval or doing rectification works to bring a building up to standards can be expensive
+- obtaining approvals or doing rectification works to bring a building up to standards can be costly

 - a home and contents insurance policy or payout could be affected

 - it may affect the value or resale potential of the property